22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 This article has links to products and services we love, which we may make commission from.

-You may also like our 3-Day Chicago itinerary and Christmas in Chicago guide.
+You may also like our 3-Day Chicago itinerary, and you can read all of my Illinois guides here.

 Best Fall Things to Do in Chicago